 Step 2: Interview

 Shortlisted applicants are then invited for an academic and industrial interview.
 At these interviews, your experience, interests and qualifications related to the CDT will be explored.
-After the interview suitable candidates will be linked to a particular university, project and industrial sponsor based on their research preferences.
-The interviews are scheduled to take place on 15th March.
-You must be available on this date.
+After the interview suitable candidates will be offered a PhD project.
+We will endeavor to offer you one of your preferred projects, however, we cannot guarantee this.

 Step 3: Register